foldda/charian/README.md

 # What Is Charian

-Charian (pron. /ka-ri-en/) is a data-serialization API for encoding structured data in a formatted text string for easy data transportation.
+Charian (pron. /ka-ri-en/) is a data-serialization API for encoding structured data in a formatted text string.
+Charian is designed to be general-purpose as it uses the schemaless RDA format[^1] in its encoding and does not target a specific data model.
 Charian can be used for implementing -

+[^1]: RDA (Recursive Delimited Array) is a delimited text data encoding format.
+The encoding uses multiple delimiters, which can be dynamically defined and expanded, and provides an encoded storage space that is accessible as a multidimensional array.

 - **Persistent data storage** - for conveniently storing structured data (as strings) in files or databases;
 - **Distributed computing** - for, as a hack, passing any complex data structure as a "string parameter" in a remote call;
 - **Systems integration** - for exchanging data between independent programs simply and effciently;
 - **ETL solutions** - for transforming and transferring data of various data models through simple programming.

-Charian uses the schemaless RDA format[^1] in its encoding and is designed to be generic and general-purpose.
-Instead of using dedicated middleware or custom pipelines that requires establishing and maintaining a schema, Charian allows simple and straightforward cross-program data exchange using only conventional methods and generic protocols.
-Compared to the other data serialization systems and methods, Charian's simple, one-size-fits-all design has many advantages including being -
+Cross-program data exchange using Charian has minimal overhead and complexcity as the data transport can use only common methods and protocols.
+This is in constrast to the conventional approach that uses dedicated middleware or custom pipelines which has the overhead of establishing and maintaining a schema.
+Compared to the other data serialization systems and methods, Charian's simple, one-size-fits-all design has many advantages such as being -

-[^1]: RDA (Recursive Delimited Array) is a delimited text data encoding format.
-The encoding uses multiple delimiters, which can be dynamically defined and expanded, and provides an encoded storage space that is accessible as a multidimensional array.

 - **Flexible**: it is designed to be generic and fit any data model, ideal for evolving and dynamic programs;
 - **Minitual and compact**: the API only requires minimal code (around 800 lines) to implement, with no 3rd-party dependency;